allenai/atlantes/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your branch to the remote repository.
-5. Open a pull request against the `develop` branch of this repository.
+5. Open a pull request against the `main` branch of this repository.

 Please ensure that your code follows the project's coding standards and includes appropriate tests.

 ## License

-TBD
+Apache 2.0

 ## Acknowledgments

-This project was developed by the EAI team at the Allen Institute for Artificial Intelligence (Ai2).
+This project was developed by the Allen Institute for Artificial Intelligence (Ai2).